Next Club Nights:

 Three plays were chosen from Supernova for the All England Theatre Festival held at Hangar Farm Arts Centre in Totton.
 These were 'The Challenge' by Chris Vanstone (Thursday 27th March), 'Grotto' by Mark Wakeman (Friday 28th March) and 'Sense and Sensibleness' by Pete Barrett (Wednesday 26th March).

 Firstly, a fantastic result for 'Grotto', winning the coveted Archie Gay Trophy for Overall Winner!
 This play, written by Mark Wakeman, was the winner of the Herald Cup for Best Original Script.
 Also, a strong performance by Kirsty Terry resulted in her winning the TDF Cup for best adult actress, and Claire Lyne won the Chairman's Cup for Best Director.

-Congratulations to all three productions for getting commended by the adjudicator.
+Congratulations to all three productions at Totton for getting commended by the adjudicator.
 Results for The Bench successes are below:

 Best Overall Production:

 Winner: 'Grotto' by Bench Theatre